 I stood at the bottom of a very large set of stairs.
 I was nervous and anxious.
 Here I was this “non boxing guy” about to enter the lions den.
 As I began the ascent up the stairs into my first boxing gym, I heard it – that rhythmic and hypnotic ‘fwip fwap’ that only a jump rope can make and it was love at first sound.

 I have been involved in boxing and Martial Arts for well over 2 decades.
-I have taught in and continue to teach in some of the greatest gyms all over Massachusetts including The Minute Man Boxing Club at Hanscom Air Force Base, The Ring Boxing Club, Boston Boxing & Fitness, CrossFit MARAUDER II and Everybody Fights (by George Foreman III)
+I have taught in and continue to teach in some of the greatest gyms all over Massachusetts including The Minute Man Boxing Club at Hanscom Air Force Base, The Ring Boxing Club, Boston Boxing & Fitness, Nolan Brothers Boxing and Everybody Fights (by George Foreman III)

 I have an absolute love and passion for boxing as a form of fitness, as a sport and as something more than the sum of it's parts.
 I see it as something for everyone.I believe the specific movements, shapes and the intangibles of boxing can change lives.
 I believe boxing can be mentally and physically THERAPEUTIC - for me, in this moment, boxing is Zen.

 I have trained all different levels of skills and ages – from the 8 year old learning how to throw a punch, the 19 year old hot shot looking to be the next Tyson and I’ve trained the 26 year old looking to simply have some fun and get fit.
+I've trained people in walkers and in wheelchairs.
 I've done the ring walk and worked the corner of the 33 year old having her first amateur boxing match and I've helped the 39 year old mother of 2 trying to get back into shape.
-I’ve helped that 44 year old, that 50 year old, that 62 year old get active, get into great shape and know what it's like to "Train Like A Boxer".
+I’ve helped that 44 year old, that 60 year old, that 72 year old get active, get into great shape and know what it's like to "Train Like A Boxer".

 I've been very fortunate to be able to run group and individual bag/fitness classes as well as sparring classes and I've been privileged to train some amazing people for amateur boxing competitions and have helped them to discover and uncover their superb talents.
 I have Also had the amazing PRIVILEGE to train Parkinson's patients and couldn't be prouder to be in their corner and help them take back their lives and fight back!